dejavu513/starter-academic/content/home/experience.md

   date_end = "2019-08-21"
   description = """
    Data Science Research Project
-   Responsibilities
+   Responsibilities includes
-   * Analyzed ARMA model’s applications on aquiculture and weather forecast
+   * Analyzed the applications of ARMA model on aquiculture and weather forecast
    * Served as a team leader and developed team discussions
    * Adopted different methods, such as sitcom and video production to